Human Design Authority Explained

 Self-Projected Authority (G Center)

-Self-Projected Authority belongs exclusively to certain Projectors with a defined G center (also called the Identity center) and no defined Sacral, Emotional, or Splenic center.
+Self-Projected Authority belongs exclusively to certain Projectors with a defined G center (a.k.a Identity center) and no defined Sacral, Emotional, or Splenic center.
 For these individuals, clarity is generated through the act of speaking.
 Talking through a decision, not to receive advice but to hear their own voice articulate what is true, is the mechanism by which the G center’s sense of direction and identity comes to the surface.
-The talking partner matters less than the fact of speaking: the G center’s knowing is accessed in the expression of it.

 This is a meaningfully different relationship to decision-making than the one most people assume exists.
 The mind produces content to analyze; the G center produces direction to inhabit.
 Someone with Self-Projected Authority who tries to decide in silence, through internal deliberation, is bypassing the only instrument the design provides for reliable decision-making.
 The Self-Projected Authority in Human Design guide covers the practical implications, including what kinds of conversations and environments support this process most effectively.